 How to turn off push notifications in an app?

-- Go to Settings > Notifications or Apps and notifications.
+• Go to Settings > Notifications or Apps and notifications.
 A list of apps appears.

-- Tap See All (or Show More) to see all apps installed on your phone.
+• Tap See All (or Show More) to see all apps installed on your phone.

-- Select the apps you want to limit notifications for.
+• Select the apps you want to limit notifications for.

 2. Adjust location services settings

-How to turn off location services?
+How do you turn off location services?

 Go to Settings > Location: Disable location services by turning off the switch at the top of the screen.
-You can also tap App Permissions to see which apps use location services and turn off each app individually.
+You can tap App Permissions to see which apps use location services and turn off each app individually.

-For other Android devices, adjust this setting by tapping Apps & notifications > Advanced > Permissions manager > Location.
+For other Android devices, adjust this setting by tapping Apps & notifications > Advanced > Permissions Manager> Location.

 3. Reboot the device and charge it again

-Often we underestimate the importance of “rebooting”.
+Often, we underestimate the importance of “rebooting”.
 For now, we know that this is a promising solution to software and app problems.

-So try this trick and you won’t regret it.
+So try this trick, and you won’t regret it.
 Restart your device and make sure it is fully charged.
 Positive results are likely.

 How to Reboot the phone?